Care Level: Easy

 Live Plant Safe: Yes

-General Description: The Green Shrimp, also referred to as the Jade or Emerald Shrimp are bold and relatively easy to care for making them a very popular choice for first time freshwater shrimp enthusiasts (see ‘Care Requirements’ section below).
+General Description: The Green Shrimp, also referred to as the Jade or Emerald Shrimp, are stunningly beautiful and relatively easy to care for making them a very popular choice for first time freshwater shrimp enthusiasts (see ‘Care Requirements’ section below).
 Native to Taiwan, the majority of our Green shrimp are sourced locally from breeders right here in Wisconsin!
 Green shrimp require stable water parameters to thrive long term and there are a few specific elements in water chemistry that can be detrimental to any Neocaridina shrimp – these include ammonia, nitrite or high nitrate levels (> 20 ppm).
 All Neocaridina shrimp prefer to be in groups because they are social; a single shrimp will hide almost exclusively.
 Keep Green shrimp in a group of 3 or 4 individuals at minimum, but more are certainly encouraged.
 Female Green shrimp will grow slightly larger than males, reaching an adult size of approximately 1.5″.
 Neocaridina note: You will notice that there are many species/colors of shrimp within the genus Neocaridina.
 While each of these have similar care requirements and can be housed together successfully, one should be aware that in this case, cross-breeding can occur and such intermediate individuals from these parental shrimp species will be more muted in color, if not drab.
 If the hobbyist is interested in maintaining their shrimp’s gene pool and coloration, only one species of Neocaridina should be kept per aquarium (e.g., Green shrimp with Green shrimp only).

 Diet Requirements: Green shrimp are omnivores, and will feed on various foods that have made their way to the bottom of the aquarium or on top of other surfaces, including live plants.
 There are shrimp-specific foods on the market, and these are important to incorporate into their diets because they provide necessary minerals for exoskeletal molt, growth and overall health of your shrimp.
 Variety is the spice of life, even for these small invertebrates.